-CIBC has a team of advisors which have been managing the majority if the County's investment portfolio since the later part of 2013.
+CIBC has a team of advisors which have been managing the majority of the County's investment portfolio since the later part of 2013.
 This relationship began with the management of the County's bond portfolio, but has grown to involve a more comprehensive and diversified portfolio built upon a relationship of communication and monitoring that is based on CIBC's proven track record in the municipal investment market.
 Finance staff have regular communication with the CIBC team.
-The County's investment committee (consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and the Treasurer) meet at least semi-annually with the CIBC team to review the portfolio's performance.
+The County's Investment Committee (currently consisting of the Mayor, Chair of Financial & Data Services, Chief Administrative Officer, Chief Financial Officer and the Treasurer) meet at least semi-annually with the CIBC team to review the portfolio's performance.
 In addition, monthly internal investment performance reports are produced for monitoring.